Ri-Dearg/corona-tales/README.md

 - CSS has been validated with [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and auto-prefixed with [CSS Autoprefixer](https://autoprefixer.github.io/).
 - Links checked with [W3C Link Checker](https://validator.w3.org/checklink).
 - Each javascript file was tested on the site for errors and functionality using the console and with [JSHint](https://jshint.com/).
-- gitignore file has been included to prevent system file commits
+- .gitignore file has been included to prevent system file commits
 - requirements.txt updated

 ### General Testing
 - Each feature was developed and tested in its own branch before being merged with master.
 Branches were subsequently deleted.
 - The views have been thoroughly manually tested and refined over time, utilising python features to create documents in the database in a useful, flexible structure.
-- The documents in the database have been examined and structured in a manner so that the information is well defined, checking how the views effect documents.
+- The documents in the database have been examined and structured in a manner so that the information is well defined, checking how the views affect documents.
-- Some tests were performed on views and were tested manually throuroughly.
-For example, every possible combination on search was tested.
+- Some tests were performed on views and were tested manually thoroughly.
+For example, every possible combination of the search feature was tested.
 - Each time a feature was added, all the functions were tested to see if there was an impact.
 - The python module structure has been tested and implemented, adding config.py, setup.py and some tests.
 - The site was sent to friends for feedback and testing.